 Total savings£678.80

 So, you can see that while the solar power output doesn’t match the annual consumption, there’s a significant reduction in cost.
-Especially when you consider that the price cap is expected to rise again in April 2023.

-Get solar panels quotes in your area
+Get solar panel quotes in your area

 Discover how much solar panels would cost for your home by answering a few quick questions